LiveSpeak Integration

 1. Creating the iframe

-LiveSpeak is embedded using an iframe.
-The iframe must allow scripts and audio playback.
+It should be is embedded using an iframe that must allow scripts and audio playback.

 The index.html page accepts the following query parameters: